Stairlifts: Should I Buy New or Used?

 If you know that your needs are temporary, such as after surgery, a rental stairlift may be a good option.
 The primary reason to rent a stairlift instead of buying is the cost.

-For example, rental options at Lifeway Mobility start at $1,095.
-This includes installation/removal, the first 3 months of rental and any necessary service calls during that time.
-Each additional month will cost $115.
+Our rental stairlift options include installation/removal, the first 3 months of rental, and any necessary service calls during that time.
+Each additional month will require you to pay a monthly rental fee.
 Optional features such as folding rail will also be subject to an extra monthly charge.

 If you’re not sure how long you will need your lift, be sure to ask your provider if they offer a rent-to-own program.
-After renting a stairlift, many people learn to love their lift and decide to keep it!!
+After renting a stairlift, some people learn to love their lift and decide to keep it!

-If you still are unsure about which is right for you, there are experienced stairlift dealers that can help you make the right decision to meet you needs.
+If you still are unsure about which is right for you, there are experienced stairlift dealers that can help you make the right decision to meet your needs.